vladsaveliev/sequana/docker/README.rst

 Docker containers for **Sequana**
 ====================================

 Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run (code, system libraries).
-Assuming you have it installed on your system (see  `Docker <https://www.docker.com>`_ otherwise), then you should be able to try **Sequana** in no time.
+We assume you have installed Docker on your system (see  `Docker <https://www.docker.com>`_ otherwise).

+In order to allows anyone to use **Sequana** without needs for complex installation, we provide a `Docker image, which is synchronized on the *master* branch on the source code, which means on official releases.

 Quick start